 In approximately 30% of women taking Clomid, their cervical mucus will become hostile to sperm, thereby preventing conception.
 Read more…

-So in conclusion, modern treatment try to correct hormonal imbalance through various hormone stimulating drugs.
-This may set right, anovulatory cycle and bring back natural ovulation in some women.
+So in conclusion, modern treatment try to correct the hormonal imbalance through various hormone stimulating drugs.
+This may set the right anovulatory cycle and bring back natural ovulation in some women.

 Now you know the pros and cons of modern treatment.
 The 2nd option to treat your anovulatory cycle is natural methods.
 Let’s discuss this.

 2. Anovulatory cycle: How to treat anovulation naturally